Selecting the right software for your organization #

 Fleet maintenance software is designed to reduce your costs to support your organization’s return on investment.
-However, when the initial vendor evaluation process is not thorough, complications, as well as scope and cost creep can trickle into the implementation phase.
+However, when the initial vendor evaluation process is not thorough, complications, and scope and cost creep can negatively impact the implementation of even the best software.

 Many of these issues can be easily avoided when you lead with a meticulous vendor evaluation process.
 It is critical to ask the right questions to ensure you are not only selecting the elusive “best of breed” solution, but also the fit that is right for your unique business needs.

 We’ve compiled a list of questions we hear the most.
 These questions are designed to begin the preliminary discussions that will help to ensure your organization’s evaluation process is as robust as possible.

 Start by asking the following questions:

 Gather all the stakeholders in a room, and speak to identify the key pain points or issues you are trying to solve with this purchase.

 For example, if the key objective is increased uptime of equipment then the software selected must address uptime management.